XrXr/xrxr.github.io/content/post/write-barrier.md

 ## Is it a bug in the garbage collector?

 Since the program crashes without the help of third party C extensions and crashes even when Ruby is launched with `--disable-gems`, it's clear that the problem is in the Ruby runtime.
 Looking at the C stack trace, we can see that `gc.c` initiates the crash.
-How can we prove beyond a reasonable doubt that the GC itself is guilty for this crash?
+How can we prove beyond a reasonable doubt that the GC itself is guilty of this crash?
 It turns out, there is a method, `GC.verify_internal_consistency` that can help us out.

 Adding a call to this method right after the call to `transform_values!` in our reproducer, we get a different message:
 ```